A Little Wisdom

 during our dark, early morning embraces

-that still make my knees week an hour later
+that still make my knees weak an hour later

 my heart pound.